In this page

 There is a growing recognition that town centres are undergoing significant changes which is a further reason for the Plan to remain focused.
 In the future our high streets and town centres will look different to those we are currently familiar with.
 Many of the impacts are as yet unknown – such as the increase in remote working (Our Work-from-Anywhere Future), growth of online purchasing (The current and future growth of UK online shopping) and we will need to take innovative approaches to ensure that the sector remains vibrant (Working from home: how it changed us forever | Working from home | The Guardian).

 Costs and savings

 There is no new funding to support this Plan.
-The Plan aims to coral activities from across the government and provide a specific and targeted focus on these into the retail sector.
+The Plan aims to corral activities from across the Government and provide a specific and targeted focus on these into the retail sector.

 Key funded measures include those which come from the non-domestic rates relief scheme the Welsh Government has commitment to in 2023-2024 (Non-Domestic Rates: Retail, Leisure and Hospitality Rates Relief in Wales, 2023 to 2024).